nofukua/THZ-SPI-by-Physics-driven-Deep-Learning-and-VCSEL-Array-Modulation/README.md

-EnDecodingUNet: Deep Ghost Imaging with Learnable Row-Col Patterns
+Deep Ghost Imaging with Learnable Row-Col Patterns

 This repository contains a PyTorch implementation of EnDecodingUNet, a deep learning framework designed for computational ghost imaging.
 It features a custom RowColPatternGenerator that simulates DMD binary encoding using learnable, orthogonal patterns and a U-Net enhancer for high-quality image reconstruction.